brick/money/README.md

   ```

   When retrieving the currency: for ISO currencies, first convert the numeric code to a `Currency` instance with `Currency::ofNumericCode()`, then pass that `Currency` instance to `Money::of()` or `Money::ofMinor()`.
 For custom currencies, you'll likewise need to convert the numeric code to a `Currency` instance first.

 - **Hardcoded**: if your application only ever deals with one currency, you may very well hardcode the currency code and not store it in your database at all.

+> [!NOTE]
+> Numeric currency codes of ISO currencies may be reassigned over time, so prefer alphabetical currency codes whenever possible.

 ### Using an ORM